stefanndoka7/Assignment-1/README.md

 # Assigment 1
-This project is my firsted graded C++ assignment!
+This project is my first graded C++ assignment!
 Since I chose my interest to be 'metronomes', I made a program that asks for the last song the user listened to, its beats per minute, and its length.
 How long a song may be is irrelevant for the purposes of a metronome, but asking for the song name and its bpm wouldn't be enough to fulfill what the assignment was asking for.